seanorama/masterclass/security-advanced/README.md

     - Password: BadPass#1
   - Once the test passes, click Save

-- Run these steps from node where Hive (or client) is installed
+- Now run these steps from node where Hive (or client) is installed

 - Login as sales1 and attempt to connect to default database in Hive via beeline and access sample_07 table